MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

   /// ...

   /// Add an event handler for the WebAuthenticationRequested event.
-  /// WebAuthenticationRequested event is raised when WebView encountered a Basic HTTP
+  /// WebAuthenticationRequested event is raised when WebView encounters a Basic HTTP
   /// Authentication request as described in
   /// https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication.
   ///